oroinc/documentation/user/back-office/system/user-management/login-attempts/index.rst

 .. image:: /user/img/system/user_management/login_attempts/login_attempts.png
    :alt: Login Attempts

-The administrator can also open this list directly from the customer user view page by clicking on the link with the date of the  last login:
+The administrator can also open this list directly from the back-office user view page by clicking on the link with the date of the last login:

 .. image:: /user/img/system/user_management/login_attempts/user_view_page.png
    :alt: Link to Login Attempts on View Page